mibe/electronics/thunder-timer/README.md

 # Thunder timer
-Calculate thunderstorm distance and output the result acoustically.
+Calculate thunderstorm distance by timing the interval between two button presses and output the result acoustically.

 Three beep frequencies are used for that: